guanlongzhao/fac-via-ppg/README.md

-## Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams
+## Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams (accepted to Interspeech'19)

+**Open source pending Texas A&M University IP office approval, please check back later, thanks for your patience.**

 - We host the code and audio samples for our Interspeech'19 submission here
 - The code and pretrained models will be released after the peer review finishes